 Common Canadian Import Fees for Shipments from Mexico

 We get many questions regarding import fee's for shipments from Mexico to Canada.
-The factors affecting the fees are outlined below but the common fees include:
+The factors affecting the total import fees include:

 - Taxes: Most goods imported to Canada - even those that otherwise qualify for duty free - are subject to both Canadian federal and provincial taxes.